shawn220a/kickstarter-analysis/README.md

 ### Overview of the Analysis

+By going over the data I noticed that there were not very many outliers on the data and everything was very closely financed for the size of the project.

 ### Challenges and Difficulties Encountered

 One of the major challenges of this activity was the lack of tutorials about excel for Mac.
 Once I was able to learn how to navigate excel the activity went very smoothly.